shuhao02/RouterDC/readme.md

 # Quick Start

 ## Datasets
-We have provided the training datasets in [datasets](./datasets).
+We have provided the necessary training datasets in the [datasets](./datasets) folder.

-If you want to create the training datasets from scratch, please follow the listed steps.
+To create your own training datasets from scratch, follow these steps:

-- Evaluate LLM for each dataset with logging their output.
-This work use [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and [bigcode-evaluation-harness
+- **Evaluate LLM Outputs:** Use EleutherAI's [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and [bigcode-evaluation-harness
-](https://github.com/bigcode-project/bigcode-evaluation-harness?tab=readme-ov-file#features) for evaluating language model.
+](https://github.com/bigcode-project/bigcode-evaluation-harness?tab=readme-ov-file#features) to evaluate each language model (LLM).
+This work use  and  for evaluating language model.
 So, the first thing to do is to configure the environment of these two libraries.
-After that, the command for generating the answers of each subset can be found in [eval_scripts](./eval_scripts).
+First, set up the environment for these libraries.
+You can find the commands to generate the answers for each dataset subset in the  [eval_scripts](./eval_scripts) folder.
-- Calculate the score of each LLM and merge them with the query together as the training & testing dataset.
-See [convert_dataset_7_model.ipynb](convert_dataset_7_model.ipynb) for further details.
+- **Prepare the Dataset:** alculate the scores for each LLM, then merge the scores with the queries to create the training and testing datasets.
+Detailed instructions can be found in[convert_dataset_7_model.ipynb](convert_dataset_7_model.ipynb).
-- Allocate the cluster id for the training dataset.
-Please see [cluster_generate.ipynb](src/cluster_generate.ipynb) for further details.
+- **Assign Cluster IDs:** Allocate cluster IDs for the training dataset by following the process outlined in [cluster_generate.ipynb](src/cluster_generate.ipynb).

 ## Training
-See [train_scripts](train_scripts) for further details.
+Refer to the [train_scripts](train_scripts) folder for detailed training instructions.

 ## Testing
-During training, the model will evaluate at the evaluate_step.
-You can also use the [evaluation_router.py](evaluation_router.py) to evaluate a given checkpoint.
+During training, the model automatically evaluates at predefined evaluation steps.
+You can also manually evaluate a specific checkpoint using [evaluation_router.py](evaluation_router.py).